-- You can start walking two to three days after the surgery.
-However, you can start strenuous exercises for four to six weeks after the surgery.
+- You can start gentle walking two to three days after the surgery.
+However, delay starting any strenuous walking or exercises for at least four to six weeks after the surgery.

 Can I take my compression garment off at night?

 - No, you cannot take compression garment off at night for three to four weeks.
-However, you can take it off at night during week five and six.
+Dr Carmen suggests you wear it for up to 6 months for best results.

 When can I take a bath after a thigh lift?

-- You can take shower 48 hours after the surgery.
-Avoid taking baths for four weeks post-surgery.
+- You can take light shower 48 hours after the surgery.
+Avoid taking baths for four to six weeks post-surgery.